microsoft/psi/tutorials/index.md

 1. First, create a simple .NET Core console app (for the examples below, a console app will suffice).
 You can do so by going to _File -> New Project -> Visual C# -> Console App (.NET Core)_. (.NET Core is a cross-platform solution; if you want to createa .NET Framework solution which runs only on Windows, make sure you change your project settings to target .NET Framework 4.7 or above.)

 2. Add a reference to the `Microsoft.Psi.Runtime` NuGet package that contains the core Platform for Situated Intelligence infrastructure.
 You can do so by going to References (under your project), right-click, then _Manage NuGet Packages_, then go to _Browse_.
+Make sure the _Include prerelease_ checkbox is checked.
 Type in `Microsoft.Psi.Runtime` and install.

 3. As the final step, add a `using` clause at the beginning of your program as follows: